Chapter 7 : I like my life.

 “Why couldn’t you have just told me?”
 I choke out through a mixture of anger and hurt.

 He stops midstride and stands still, only a few paces from the edge of the park.
-For a few moments neither of us says a word, and I’m so terrified that he’s going to start moving again.
+For a brief moment neither of us says a word, and I’m so terrified that he’s going to start moving again.
 His foot will hit the sidewalk and he’ll cross the street and disappear and I don’t want to be alone again.

 “Why didn’t you tell me?”
 I try again, steadying my voice a bit this time.
 “Why couldn’t you have told me instead of making me feel like a stupid slut who has no self-control?
 Why didn't you just tell me?”